Macron compromise Call Meets Opposition Resistance - UrduPoint

 He indicated two possible ways forward -- either a formal coalition government deal with another party or by "creating majorities bill-by-bill" in the parliament.

-- 'Back to the wall' - The main opposition parliamentary groups, feeling triumphant after upsetting the president's party, seemed in no mood, however, to help out Macron whom they accused of putting them on the spot.
+- 'Back to the wall' - The main opposition parliamentary groups, feeling triumphant after upsetting the president's party, seemed in no mood, however, to help Macron out.

 "He's the one with his back to the wall, not us," said Socialist deputy Valerie Rabault, whose party is part of the new leftist NUPES alliance that enjoyed a surprise surge in the vote.